surendrakumar18/kubernates-ansible-aws/README.md

 # kubernates-ansible-aws
 This repo installs 3 node Kubernetes cluster on AWS with 1 master and 2 worker

-# Steps to run this repo
+# Steps to run this repo as first step

 # 1.Install the pre-requistes
 ./packages.sh